okhaimie-dev/LuminAIR/README.md

 ## Key Concepts

 - **Graph-Based Execution:** Expressions like `x + y` are recorded in a directed acyclic computation graph without immediate computation.
 The actual computation occurs only when `graph.execute()` is invoked.
 This allows lazy computation to reduce the overhead on runtime.
-- **Parallel Proof Generation:** By decomposing the model into small operators, LuminAir enables the creation of independent and simple ZK circuits for each graph node.
+- **Parallel Proof Generation:** By decomposing the model into small operators, Luminair enables the creation of independent and simple ZK circuits for each graph node.
 A zkVM then generates independent execution traces, allowing node proofs to be generated in parallel.

 ## Roadmap

-To enhance LuminAir's efficiency and support for large models, the following features are planned:
+To enhance Luminair's efficiency and support for large models, the following features are planned:

 - **Fusion Compilers:** Implement fusion compilers for certain operators to optimize performance.
 - **Efficient MatMul Compiler:** Develop optimized compilers for matrix multiplication operations.